 Most MBS are issued in "swap" transactions, in which lenders approved by the Corporation exchange pools of mortgage loans directly for MBS.
 Lenders then either hold the certificates or sell them to other investors.
-In 1984, the Corporation began a program to swap MBS representing beneficial interests in conventional multifamily mortgage loans financed by bond issues of state or local governments or authorities.
+In 1984, the Corporation began a program to swap MBS representing beneficial interests in conventional single-family or multifamily mortgage loans financed by bond issues of state or local governments or authorities.
 In addition to "swap" transactions, the Corporation pools mortgage loans from its own portfolio or purchases mortgage loans from lenders in exchange for cash, assembles the mortgage loans in a pool, and sells the related certificates.
+The pools of mortgages are not assets of the Corporation, nor are the related outstanding securities liabilities of the Corporation.
+The Corporation, however, is liable under its guaranty.